xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2025] Honored to be listed once again among the **<span style="color: red;">World’s Top 2% Scientists</span>**  (Stanford University’s list, 2025) — my third time receiving this recognition!

-[09/2025] Our paper "Brain tumor segmentation using multimodal MRI" has been accepted by the DIFA 2025 workshop, which will be held at BMVC2025.
+[09/2025] Our paper "Brain tumor segmentation using multimodal MRI" has been accepted by the DIFA 2025 workshop (BMVC2025).
 This paper is resulted from my MSc student Qinqing Li's final project.

 [09/2025] Welcome Quangao and Feier to join my lab as PhD students!

-[09/2025] Our TPAMI paper [Visible and Infrared Image Fusion Using Deep Learning](https://ieeexplore.ieee.org/document/10088423/) was selected as **<span style="color: red;">ESI Hot Paper</span>**.
+[09/2025] My TPAMI paper [Visible and Infrared Image Fusion Using Deep Learning](https://ieeexplore.ieee.org/document/10088423/) was selected as **<span style="color: red;">ESI Hot Paper</span>**.

 [08/2025] A candidate has been awarded an **QUEX joint PhD studentship** and will be joining my lab in Jan 2026.
 I will co-supervise this student with Dr. Shelley Keating from the University of Queensland.